The Mother Ignatius McQuoin Memorial Chapel

 The great sanctuary is of white Carrara marble and was made by Pellegrini & Co in Genoa Italy.
 The magnificent altar, a solid block of marble featuring Leonardo da Vinci’s Last Supper, was a gift from Mr & Mrs Maurice O’Regan, parent of Mother Beatrice, Mistress of Novices, Mother Malachy, for many years a local Superior and Mother Wilfred, Superior General for 12 years.
 The O’Regan family also purchased and donated the O’Regan Building in 1917.
 Many of the stained glass windows were in the original Chapel built in 1883, and were transferred to the new Chapel in 1915.

-When the original property Masalou was purchased, the owner, the Hon Francis Lord, refused to sell to the Church.
+When the original property Masalou was purchased, the owner, the Hon Francis Lord MLA, refused to sell to the Catholic Church.
 However, the Sisters called on a great friend from the Rocks, Mr George Whiting who acted on their behalf.
-Respecting Mr Whiting’s wish to remain anonymous the new stained glass windows were made of Australian glass and include in small blue glass circles, the design of a fish – a whiting commemorating their wonderful friend and benefactor.
+Respecting Mr Whiting’s wish to remain anonymous the new stained glass windows were made of Australian glass and include in small blue glass circles, the design of a fish – a whiting commemorating their friend and benefactor.

 The organ dates back to 1830 and was recently restored with funds raised by the Alumni Association.

-Masalou was the Convent occupied by the Sisters for over 100 years.
+Masalou was the Convent occupied by the Sisters of Mercy North Sydney for over 100 years.
 The original property was the home of the Hon Francis Lord MLA and was named after his daughters – Mary, Sarah and Louisa.
 It was a large house set in extensive grounds.

 While living at St Patrick’s in the Rocks, Mother Ignatius had befriended a Mr George Whiting who had a shop in Hunter Street Sydney.
 He was to become the greatest friend and benefactor to Mother Ignatius and the Sisters.
 Mr Whiting agreed to act on the Sisters’ behalf and purchase Masalou in his own name from the unsuspecting Francis Lord.
 In 1878 he acquired Masalou for ₤7000 and on the same day he sold it at the same price to the Sisters.